mysterious-coding/base_entranced/README.md

 * Seeker no longer attacks walkers and fighters.

 #Features that are also in base_enhanced
+Many of these features were coded by us first, and then were added to base_enhanced by Sil later.

 ####g_rocket_surfing
 0 = no rocket surfing (good)